RESEARCH STARTER

 The operating system's modular design allows for adaptability and resilience, enabling users and developers to customize their experiences.
 Being free and open-source software (FOSS), Linux encourages collaboration, allowing developers to modify and share their work.
 Various distributions (distros) of Linux cater to different user needs, from highly customizable options like Arch Linux to easy-to-use versions like Ubuntu.
 With strong community involvement, both from developers working in major tech companies and independent programmers, Linux continues to thrive and evolve, supported by organizations like the Linux Foundation, which promotes its growth and independence.

 Linux is an operating system made possible through the work of Linus Torvalds in 1991.
 The University of Helsinki student was unhappy with the system on his Intel 386 computer, so he began writing his own operating system core.
 Eventually his work led to an open-source software development project that he continued to oversee for many years.
 Many operating systems, such as Android and Chrome OS, are based on Linux.
-A wide variety of products, from cellular phones to automobiles, rely on Linux operating systems.
+A wide variety of products, from smartphones to automobiles, rely on Linux operating systems.

 Overview